Affordable international destination - Santa Catalina Arch in Antigua, Guatemala

 Capturing Guatemala: A Look Back at an Unforgettable Trip

-Some of my favorite travel photos to date came out of this trip, and I’m thrilled to share them with you in this format.
+Some of my favorite travel photos to date came out of this trip.
 If Guatemala wasn’t on your radar before, I’m sure it is now.
 This beautiful country truly has it all—adventure, yummy food, rich culture, and it’s affordable too.

 Inspired?
-If you’re thinking of visiting Guatemala, be sure to read my Guatemala Travel Budget guide for a detailed cost breakdown of our trip to Antigua and Lake Atitlán.
+If you’re thinking of visiting Guatemala, be sure to read my Guatemala Travel Budget Breakdown for a detailed cost breakdown of our trip to Antigua and Lake Atitlán.

 I’m sure someday I’ll travel back to Guatemala, especially to visit the northern region around Tikal.
 In fact, I have a feeling it won’t be long until I’m back, as Guatemala is also renowned for its Spanish language immersion schools, something I’ve long considered doing.